 Jackson Area Business and Professional Women was formed in April 1919, originally named Jackson Business and Professional Women.
-Now coming up on 100 years of education, legislative advocacy and training for women, the organization continues to be strong in its mission.
+Now celebrating 100 years of education, legislative advocacy and training for women, the organization continues to be strong in its mission.

 The local organization has sponsored a number of business training conferences for women, Equal Pay Day events, as well as voter registration drives and monthly programs related to health, workplace issues, education and advocacy in our community.

 The Jackson Area BPW is a member of the Jackson Area Chamber of Commerce.
-Annually the Jackson Area BPW sponsors the Brown Bag Luncheons in recognition of National Business Women’s Week.
-During this week, the local organization names a local Woman of Achievement who is chosen from nominations received from the general public.
+Annually the Jackson Area BPW hosts the Sterling Awards Social honoring the Sterling Award winners and naming a local Woman of Achievement in recognition of National Business Women’s Week.
+The Woman of Achievement is chosen from nominations received from the general public.

 The organization created the Downtown Ghosts A-Walkin’ Tour that explores the history of Jackson and Madison County through “resident ghosts.”
 Funds from this event go towards the Jackson Area BPW scholarship, presented annually to the non-traditional female student returning to college to better her career and educational standing.